 I remember being interviewed for Coming Out Day: in reflecting upon the experience, I now know better than to succumb to notions, as the title implied, that I was “hidden” all these years.
 Coming Out was a term I used; I did not have a clear understanding during those earlier years until I embarked on a documentary of which, for the past four years, included 57 interviews: parents of trans children and trans youth; gender therapists and endocrine specialists, attorneys, and educators.
 I began photographing LGBT people, allies and couples back in 2010.
 I came to a much more meaningful understanding of the Coming Out term over time.
 It is a term used in many groups, but not necessarily for the reasons we think.

 The term as we know it implies that we have something to hide out of fear for shame and repercussions.
 We experience policing of our gender identities.
-The consequences result in frequent incoming reports about homicides and suicides. http://williamsinstitute.law.ucla.edu/wp-content/uploads/AFSP-Williams-Suicide-Report-Final.pdf
+The consequences result in frequent incoming reports about homicides and death by suicide. http://williamsinstitute.law.ucla.edu/wp-content/uploads/AFSP-Williams-Suicide-Report-Final.pdf

 Every Coming Out scenario is an announcement, anticipatory of how the receiver will react.
 For many, it is minus the send-off of balloons and parties.
 It is running the risk that people may do terrible harm to us or anyone privy to our announcement, once we declare something about ourselves that falls outside of societal norms.
 Our sexual orientations or gender expressions and identities are not regarded by mainstream society as part of growth and development and therefore, a natural part of life.
 Some cultures view us as ill suitable and of immoral character, and we are even condemned to death in certain parts of the world for not adhering to societal rules.